-A person whose Danish residence permit on the grounds of, for instance, asylum or family reunification, has been revoked or denied extension, can be granted a new residence permit if he/she has held a job or operated an independent business for an extended period of time.
+Labour market attachment/retaining foreign labour in Denmark: If you have held a residence permit in Denmark based on, for example, asylum or family reunification, but your residence permit has been revoked or denied extension, you can be granted a new residence permit if you have held a job or operated an independent business for an extended period of time.

-Read more about retaining foreign labour in Denmark
+Read more about labour market attachment/retaining foreign labour in Denmark

-In some cases, the Danish Agency for Labour Retention and International Recruitment will obtain a statement from the relevant branch organisation or regional labour market council in order to process an application.
+In connection with processing your application the Danish Agency for International Recruitment and Integration may obtain a statement from the relevant branch organisation or regional labour market council in order to process an application.